Sven-Seyfert/Au3Forums/en/tutorial-webdriver.md

 - How do you use the au3WebDriver project (including dependencies) for yourself.
 - WebDriver options and features.
 - Build and use XPath selectors.
-- Use cases such as navigation, interaction with elements, usage of the browser headless mode and more.
+- Some use cases such as navigation, interaction with elements, usage of the browser headless mode and more.
 - Export pages source code.
 - Page Object Model for less redundancy, more structure and overview.